roytanck/rt-plugin-report/README.txt

 * Tested with WP 5.8

 = 1.9.1 (2021-05-02) =
-* Fixed a minor issues that could cause problems with the plugin's translations.
+* Fixed a minor issues that could cause problems with the plugin's translations

 = 1.9 (2021-05-02) =
 * Display translated plugin info when available (thanks, @zodiac1978)
-* Fixed default sorting of plugins to match WP's plugins screen (thanks, @zodiac1978).
+* Fixed default sorting of plugins to match WP's plugins screen (thanks, @zodiac1978)

 = 1.8.3 (2021-03-19) =
 * Fixed an issue where plugin auto-updates were not displayed correctly